jabney/swiftSet/README.md

 When performing a `complement` only items with frequencies of one are returned.
 `return freq === 1` `=>` `[1]`

 The `equals` operation returns true if the `min` frequency and the `max' frequency are both three.
-Equivalent sets have the same items, hence the same frequencies after the merge. `equals` doesn't use an evaluator, rather it
+Equivalent sets have the same items, hence the same frequencies after the merge. `equals` doesn't use an evaluator, rather it analyzes the merged histogram to determine `min` and `max` values.

 ```javascript
 var